eMOElein/DynamicMusic/README.md

 # Script Settings
 ## General Settings
 ### Use Default Soundbank
 This uses the DEFAULT soundbank from **scripts/DynamicMusic/soundbanks/DEFAULT.lua** for all situations that are not covered by any other soundbank.
 This needs to be active for most of the dynamic combat music settings to work properly.
 If you had custom music tracks in your vanilla music folder you need to add them to the DEFAULT soundbank manually as it only contains the vanilla Morrowind tracks.

+### Delay exterior music switch
+This will delay the music switch for X seconds when changing between two exterior cells.
+This can help to prevent constant music switches in certain edge cases where the player is constantly jittering between two cells.

+### Interior regions
+This will assume that an interior cell has the same region as the last exterior cell.
+Normally interior cells do not have a region.
+This way the regions filter in soundbanks can be extended to play in interior cells too.

 ## Combat Settings
 ### Play combat music